AsifurRahman10/Pet-adoption-website/Readme.md

     - Gender
     - Price
     - Buttons: "Like", "Adopt", and "Details"
-  - If any field is missing from the API response, handle it by displaying a placeholder or meaningful message.
+  - If any field is missing from the API response, handle it by displaying a placeholder or meaningful message.✅
 - **Right Side**:
   - Clicking the "Like" button should add the pet's thumbnail to the right-side grid.
   - Display a 2-column layout for liked pet thumbnails.